 Whether you’re hosting a few guests for the entire weekend in Sarasota or having the whole family over for dinner on the big day, there’s a lot of preparation to be done!
 From setting up the guest room to preparing a delicious feast, there are several ways you can make your job as “host with the most” easier.
-Here are eight holiday hosting hips to get you through the season.
+Here are seven holiday hosting hips to get you through the season.

 1. Cook ahead of time.